666666abc/paper/README.md

 Train and test

-  To train and test the model in the paper:
+  To train and test the model in the paper(note that the following single file includes all the data split into training and testsing sets):

     python main.py